emenay/EasyAccessCounselor/README.md

 - If asked to delete any functions just type `n` and hit `enter`.
 - After the deploy process finishes, the website should now be available at https://easyaccess-9ffaa.web.app/ or https://easyaccess-9ffaa.web.app/index if there is a routing issue

+### Deplying a staging server

+- Firebase now supports what they call preview channels, so you can use this to deploy a temporarily URL and firebase will delete it after a few weeks.
+- To do so, after setting up the firebase set up in the previous section, run the following command: `firebase hosting:channel:deploy preview_name`
+- Now go to firebase and under EasyAccess console and hosting, you should be able to see the new preview channel URL.

 ## Technologies Used

 - Create React App: https://create-react-app.dev/